 - Chair Professor of “Cheung Kong Scholars Programme of China’s Ministry of Education”, 2002;

-More than 280 papers appeared in most distinguished journals at home and abroad, such as Nature Communications, J. Am.
-Chem.
-Soc., Advanced Materials, and Phys.
-Rev. Lett.
+More than 300 papers appeared in most distinguished journals at home and abroad, such as Nature Communications, Journal of the American Chemical Society, Advanced Materials, Energy & Environmental Science and Physical Review Letters.

 Professor Chen’s research group is involved in studies of several aspects of solid-state materials, including Self-assembly synthesis, catalysis and energy storage of nano-scale materials.
 Current work is directed towards an understanding of the mechanisms and kinetics of reactions under external fields.
 This includes the mechanism and kinetics involved in the formation of advanced materials by magnetic induction with a view to making solids with homogenous microstructures.
 The Group is also interested in multifunctional nanoparticles for cancer diagnosis and therapy.